 Regardless of what’s causing my friendship shift, I miss my friend.
 I miss the way we used to laugh at the same thing and hurt over similar things.
 The pace of our lives changes, new needs constantly surface and new priorities often appear.
 Yet, I believe…

-and a real brother exists to share the tough times. – Proverb 17:17 Voice
+A true friend loves regardless of the situation, and a real brother exists to share the tough times. – Proverb 17:17 Voice

 How can friends remain true in every circumstance?